An overview of everything web scraping. What it is, how it works, how you can scrape the web, and more.

 Web scraping collects diverse data from a website.
 This data can help businesses understand competitors, identify market trends, and track customer sentiment, aiding strategic decision-making processes.

-4. Real-time Data
+4. Real-Time Data

 5. Data Accuracy